andserg/guides/src/pages/agile/epics/index.md

 title: Epics
 ---
 ## Epics

-A large story or scenario that guides the creation of the software product.
-Epics usually cover a particular persona and give an overall idea of what is important to the user.
-An epic can be further broken down into various user stories that show individual tasks that a persona/user would like to perform.
+- What is an Epic?
+An epic is a large body of work that can be broken down into a number of smaller stories.
+For example, database related, performance related or any big feature which needs to be delivered over the time and subsequent phases.
+User stories will be added and removed to optimize the software release time.
+Epics are delivered in number of sprints spanning over a month or more.

 ### Epic Example
 In an application what helps freelance painters track their projects, a possible epic could be.